Easy Black and White Op Art Drawing Tutorial

 Step 6: Color In The Stripes Inside The Shapes

-- Show children how to add equal pressure to the ruler when drawing straight lines.
+- When drawing straight lines, show children how to add equal pressure to the ruler.

-- Beginners can practice using a chisel tip marker on a separate paper to get used to making skinny and broader lines.
+- Beginners can practice using a chisel-tip marker on a separate piece of paper to become used to making skinny and broader lines.

 Lesson FAQs

-Op Art is the perfect way to talk about the Elements and Principles of design.
-You can discuss line, shape, pattern, contrast, balance, rhythm, movement and more simply by looking at Op Art examples.
+Op Art is the perfect way to discuss the Elements and Principles of design.
+By looking at examples of op art, you can discuss line, shape, pattern, contrast, balance, rhythm, movement, and more.

-First, have them look at Op Art and tell you to want they feel and notice.
-You can then explain that these paintings are meant to challenge how your eye is seeing by using a variety of visual effects.
-Artists can use repetition, shape and color to make art look like it is moving or blurring.
+First, have them look at Op Art and tell you what they feel and notice.
+You can then explain that these paintings are meant to challenge how your eye sees by using a variety of visual effects.
+Artists can use repetition, shape, and color to make art look like it is moving or blurring.

-Yes, complementary colors (red/green, blue/orange and yellow/purple) would work really well because they contrast each other so well.
+Yes, complementary colors (red/green, blue/orange, and yellow/purple) would work really well because they contrast with each other so well.

 Related Art Lessons